mateuscomh/shellPass/README.md

 ---
 A fast, simple and powerful open-source utility tool for generating, unique and random passwords.

-Can be used on terminals GNU/Linux and MaCOS iTerm
+Can be used on terminals GNU/Linux and MaCOS